| 2007 |

 | 2022 |

-LAMP5 modulates innate immune signaling in MLL-rearranged leukemia by transferring signal flux from interferon signaling endosomes to pro-inflammatory signaling endosomes.
-LAMP5 depletion inhibits NF-κB signaling and increases type I interferon signaling downstream of TLR/IL-1R activation.
-IRF7 depletion partially rescues the growth inhibition caused by LAMP5 knockdown (epistasis).
-LAMP5 is also detectable on the cell surface of MLL-r leukemia cells. |
+LAMP5 is a direct target of MLL-fusion oncoproteins.
+In MLL-rearranged leukemia cells, LAMP5 modulates innate immune signaling by transferring signal flux from interferon-signaling endosomes to pro-inflammatory signaling endosomes.
+LAMP5 depletion inhibits NF-κB signaling, increases type I interferon signaling downstream of TLR/IL-1R activation, and suppresses leukemia cell growth in vitro and in vivo.
+IRF7 depletion partially rescues growth inhibition caused by LAMP5 knockdown (epistasis).
+LAMP5 is also detectable on the leukemia cell surface. |

 Haematologica |